sebastienserre/connect-your-nuki-smartlock/readme.txt

 2. Dashboard Widget

 == Changelog ==
+= 1.3.16 -- 06 september 2024 =
+- Add needed constant to prepare the new Gravity Form addon.

 = 1.3.15 -- 27 August 2024 =
 - Fix an issue where Dashboard widget was hidden